Hawks & Doves logo Hawk

 A Monetary Policy Strategy Game

 You are a Federal Reserve policymaker.
-Over eight meetings, set interest rates, respond to economic shocks, and try to keep inflation near 2% without harming the economy.
+Over eight FOMC meetings, set interest rates, respond to economic shocks, navigate the dual mandate, and defend your decisions to the press.

 8 FOMC MeetingsOne full year